codecowboydotio/as3_workshop/ansible/README.md

 2. Install AS3 on the BIG-IP
 3. Install an ansible node with the F5 ansible collection

+I have a terraform example here: (https://github.com/codecowboydotio/terraform/tree/main/ansible) that will install an ansible server and a bigip for you.

 ### Directory structure
 Within thei section of the repo there are two directories: